VsevolodOkhrimenko/task_manager/README.rst

     $ npm install
     $ npm run build

+If you have any issues with NPM packages, try to install them with ``Node 10.x.x``

 To build backend server go to project root and run::

     $ docker-compose -f local.yml build